We all love a good vacation don’t we?

 If you do, reduce your spend on those and increase the money you pay into your vacation savings account.

-Tips to help you save when your budget is tight:
+Tips to help you save for a vacation when your budget is tight:

 - Automate your savings – get the money into your vacation savings account as soon as you are paid